 I am a Mellon postdoctoral fellow at the Department of Philosophy at Rutgers University.
-I work in the philosophy of mind, the philosophy of cognitive science, and ethics.
+I work in the philosophy of mind, the philosophy of cognitive science, AI, and ethics.

 From 2022 to 2025, I was a postdoctoral associate at the Rutgers Center for Cognitive Science.
 I received my Ph.D. in philosophy in 2022 from The Ohio State University.

-When not doing philosophy, I enjoy running, watching sports, taking photos, and spending time with my wife Rachel and son Miller.
+Outside of philosophy, I enjoy running, watching sports, taking photos, and spending time with my wife Rachel and son Miller.
 I am a proud and long-suffering fan of the Charlotte Hornets and Carolina Panthers.

-Here is a post I recently wrote on aphantasia for The Junkyard, a scholarly blog about the imagination.
+Here is a post I wrote on aphantasia for The Junkyard, a scholarly blog about the imagination.

 You can contact me at: preston.lennon at rutgers.edu